Teaching Outside: 20 Quick & Easy Outdoor Education Activities for Children

 This book from the Alliance for Childhood's Joan Almon is an exploration of why children need adventurous play and how they successfully cope with it through risk-assessment.

-These three films look at the benefits of time spent outdoors, each focusing on a specific age group.
-Each concentrates on a year in children's lives - 0 to 12 months, 12 to 24 months and 24 to 36 months.
+These three films look at the benefits of time spent outdoors, each focusing on a specific age group; each concentrates on a year in children's lives.
 The films are divided into sections as children of gradually increasing ages are watched going about their work outside.
-The commentary explains what's happening from the child's point of view.

 Help centers create nature-based outdoor spaces or classrooms by offering workshops, design consultations, and certification programs.
 Also sell natural play materials for use in outdoor classrooms and provide resources for families.